 Lincoln Castle has stood for nearly a thousand years on the city’s hilltop.
 Built by William the Conqueror after the Norman Conquest, it is one of the best-preserved castles in the country, and a window into centuries of enthralling history.
-Inside the grounds you can see one of the four surviving original copies of Magna Carta, a Victorian prison preserved to show its operating conditions, and spectacular views of the city and surrounding countryside from atop the medieval walls.
+Inside the grounds you can see one of the four surviving original copies of Magna Carta, a Victorian prison preserved to show its operating conditions, and spectacular views of the city and surrounding countryside from the top of its medieval walls.

 So, how do you visit Lincoln Castle?
 Whether you’re looking for a family day out, some solo sightseeing or a romantic couple afternoon, this guide will help.
 We explore the origins of the castle, why it’s so special, and everything you need to know before visiting.